Giannis Arabatzis: AEK Athens

-Arabatzis began his professional career at AEK Athens.
-He made his debut under Dušan Bajević in the derby against Panathinaikos.
-After his impressive performances, Arabatzis has earned himself a spot in the AEK starting line-up after five years on the bench forcing Sebastian Saja as second choice.
-In 2011, he was the first choice for the position of goalkeeper, leaving Dimitrios Konstantopoulos out of the first eleven.
+Arabatzis began his career at Enosi Apostolou Pavlou and on 16 June 2002 he was transferred to AEK Athens for a fee of €22,000.
+In the first seasons at the club he was the third-choice goalkeeper behind players such as Dionysis Chiotis, Chrysostomos Michailidis, Stefano Sorrentino and Jürgen Macho.
+On 14 May 2008 he made his in the derby against Panathinaikos.
+In 2011 his performances, earned him a spot in the starting line-up after five years on the bench forcing Sebastian Saja as second choice.
+In the following season he was also the first choice goalkeeper, leaving Dimitrios Konstantopoulos at the bench.
 Moreover, he was given the MVP award for his performance against Ergotelis.
-After the departure of Nikolaos Georgeas, Arabatzis became the eldest player of the team having completed ten years in the team.

-In 2013 AEK Athens were relegated to the third division and thus his contract with the club was terminated.
+After the departure of Nikolaos Georgeas, Arabatzis became the oldest player in the club, having completed ten years of service.
+In the summer of 2013 AEK Athens were relegated to the third division and thus his contract with the club was terminated.

 Ermis Aradippou

-On 21 August 2013 Arabatzis signed one-year deal with the Cypriot First Division side, Ermis Aradippou.
+On 20 August 2013 Arabatzis signed one-year deal with the Cypriot First Division side, Ermis Aradippou.
 With his performances he helped the team to participate in the next season's UEFA Europa League Play-Offs.